 INFERRING TYPES FOR INSTANCES

-- Having introduced instances that appear to be a Tautology and a Contradiction, we expect that the compute inferred types task recognizes them accordingly... - In the instances are still reported only as Statements!
+- Having introduced instances that appear to be a Tautology and a Contradiction, we expect that the compute inferred types task recognizes them accordingly... - ...but all the instances are still reported only as Statements!
 What's wrong?